-And, again, it also touches on the issue of the mandate multi-lateral peering.
-I was talking to the dominant operator in Serbia and the Internet exchange points there has a mandatory multi-lateral peering policy and the dominant operator was present at the exchange and they liked that mandatory peering policy because it meant that they didn't have to explicitly or overtly peer with the second largest operator there, their biggest competitor.
+And, again, it also touches on the issue of the mandatory multi-lateral peering.
+I was talking to the dominant operator in Serbia, and the Internet exchange points there has a mandatory multi-lateral peering policy and the dominant operator was present at the exchange and they liked that mandatory peering policy because it meant that they didn't have to explicitly or overtly peer with the second largest operator there, their biggest competitor.
 Everyone was required to do that.
-So at that exchange point they're they were quite happy to have a mandatory policy simply because it allowed them to save face.
+So at that exchange point they were quite happy to have a mandatory policy simply because it allowed them to save face.

-You can see that there are a lot of issues that are not necessarily objective, which technically makes sense that come into play in terms of determining how we establish the best regime in the Country.
+You can see that there are a lot of issues that are not necessarily objective, or technically make sense that come into play in terms of determining how we establish the best kind of interconnection regime in the Country.

 Thank you.